“Hey, what are we making this year for our Christmas presents?”

 Now I felt stupid.
 I have these arabesque tile accents on every wall in my whole bathroom and I never thought to make Christmas ornaments out of them – and yet, now, I can’t see anything else.

 And that’s how it started.
-I was at Home Depot that afternoon, in search of tiles shaped like these.
+I was at Home Depot that afternoon, in search of arabesque tiles.

 Mine are 3-inches wide, but you can get bigger ones, and smaller ones.